 In general, the glaciers are wider and longer on the colder French side.
 Here, in addition to the Mer de Glace, we find the Gigante glacier, the Argentière glacier, the Bossons glacier and the Trélatéte glacier.
 On the Italian side, the Miage glacier, the Brenva glacier, the Toula glacier and the Pré de Bar glacier should be remembered.
 In the north, in Switzerland, the most important are the Saleina glacier and the famous Trient glacier.

-Enjoy Mont Blanc and its glaciers
+Images of Mont Blanc and its chain

-fill in and submit the following booking form
+orfill in and submit the following booking form